HL7/phd/src/pagecontent/PhdPatientProfile.md

 Otherwise, if the PHG is to create the Patient Resource, this profile requires that only the Patient.identifier.system, Patient.identifier.value, Patient.identifier.type.coding.code and Patient.identifier.type.coding.system be populated.
 The Patient.name element is optional.
 This approach still affords Patient Health Information protection since the values in the required fields cannot be associated to a person without some kind of dictionary.

+The profile in the meta element shall be http://hl7.org/fhir/uv/phd/StructureDefinition/PhdPatient

 The structure definition for the Phd Patient Profile is shown below:

 ### Mapping